barnardmutezo-edu/barnardmutezo-edu/README.md

 </div>

 <hr/>
-<h3> Below is a list of some previous exams and work-requrements.</h3>
+<h3> Below is a list of some larger exams and work-requrements.</h3>
 <hr/>

 <h3>Kristiania University College - Intelligent systems 2020 - 2023 <h3/>